-We don't like tension and prefer to resolve it as fast as possible.
-Pema Chödrön, an American Tibetan Buddhist, writes, “When we feel powerful energy [tension], we tend to be extremely uncomfortable until things are fixed in some kind of secure and comforting way, either on the side of ‘yes’ or ‘no,’ ‘right’ or ‘wrong.’ ” Compounding our tension right now is our lack of control and the uncertainty to which this situation will be resolved.
+However, we don't like tension and prefer to resolve it as fast as possible.
+Pema Chödrön, an American Tibetan Buddhist, writes, “When we feel powerful energy [tension], we tend to be extremely uncomfortable until things are fixed in some kind of secure and comforting way, either on the side of ‘yes’ or ‘no,’ ‘right’ or ‘wrong.’ ” Our tension compounds when we lack control and when we experience high levels of uncertainty.

 As you read through the ways we respond to tension, think about your patterns of behavior and the patterns of behavior you observe in others.